unifreak/unifreak.github.io/_posts/2022-12-13-the-go-programming-language-book-notes.md

 3. allow many goroutines to access the variable, but only one at a time.
 This approach is known as *mutual exclusion*.

-Mutex.
+### Mutex

 we can use a channel of capacity 1 to ensure that at most one goroutine accesses a shared variable at a time.
 A semaphore that counts only to 1 is called a *binary semaphore*.

 ```go
 var (